LA police kill teen girl while firing shots at male suspect

 The male suspect was also killed in the police shooting, authorities said.
 The woman who had been assaulted was taken to the hospital with moderate to serious injuries.

-The shots were fired around 11:45 a.m. at a Burlington store — part of a chain formerly known as Burlington Coat Factory — in the North Hollywood area of the San Fernando Valley.
+The shots were fired around 11:45 a.m. at a Burlington Coat Factory store in the North Hollywood area of the San Fernando Valley.

 Police initially responded to reports of a person being assaulted with a deadly weapon as well as reports of shots being fired, said Los Angeles police Capt.
 Stacy Spell at a news conference.
 Spell said officers opened fire when they saw the suspect assaulting another person.